tap349/tap349.github.io/_posts/2017-06-10-javascript-eslint.md

 },
 ```

-now ESLint can be run with any of these commands:
+now ESLint can be run using any of these commands:

 ```sh
 $ $(npm bin)/eslint